kenken-neko/elixir-matrix-operation/README.md

 * Tensor product
 * Eigenvalue (2×2 or 3×3 matrix by algebratic method)
 * Eigenvalue and eigenvector (n×n matrix by iteration method)
-* Variance covariance matrix

 ## Sub Operations：
-* Numbers of row and column of a matrix are got.
+* Numbers of row and column of a matrix are informed.
-* A n-th unit matrix is got
+* A n-th unit matrix is generated.
+* A n×m even matrix is generated.
 * A element of a matrix is got.
-* A row of a matrix is got.
+* A row of a matrix is extracted.
-* A column of a matrix is got.
+* A column of a matrix is extracted.
 * A row of a matrix is deleted.
+* A variance covariance matrix is generated.

 ## Installation